jasuarez/recetas/_posts/recipe/2014-10-28-tomato-mozzarella.md

 # RECIPE
 Ingredientes:
-    Main:
     - 300g tomatoes
     - 1 mozzarella ball
-    Dressing:
     - olive oil
     - vinegar
     - a pinch of sea salt
-    Optional:
     - some cloves of garlic
     - leafs of basil

 Instrucciones:
     1. (02 min):